 This is the estimated cost of fatalities and serious injuries.
 It was assumed that a road fatality costs 70 x GDP per capita and that a serious injury costs one quarter of a fatality.
 The exception to this is for low income countries, where the cost of a fatality was 100 x GDP per capita.
 McMahon, K. and Dahdah, S. (2008) The True Cost of Road Crashes: Valuing Life and the Cost of a Serious Injury; International Monetary Fund (IMF) World Economic Outlook Database.

 Improve 10% of roads:

 The majority of serious crashes occur on a small proportion of the world's roads.
-See for example: RSF (2009) Measuring and Mapping the Safety of Britain's Motorways and A Roads; and OECD (2008) Towards Zero, Ambitious Road Safety Targets and the Safe System Approach.
+See for example: RSF (2014) British EuroRAP 2014 Results: How Safe Are You On Britain’s Roads?; and OECD (2008) Towards Zero, Ambitious Road Safety Targets and the Safe System Approach.
 For this analysis, it was assumed that half of a nation’s fatalities occur on 10% of its roads.
 Total road lengths were obtained from: CIA World Factbook.

 Build viable countermeasures:

 It was assumed that road improvements would cost: $300,000 per km in high-income countries, $150,000 per km in upper-middle income countries, $100,000 per km in lower-middle income countries and $70,000 per km in low-income countries.
 These costs are based on data gathered by iRAP during assessments of more than 300,000km of road.